|Entity||Individual, corporate online brand|

 |Duration||8 Months (changes after 90 days)|

 Our client is a well-known member of the New York financial community planning to run for political office.
-Because of the client's notability, he was sought after by journalists and bloggers, and harassed by activist groups.
+Because of the client's notability, he was sought after by journalists and bloggers, and as happens in such cases, often harassed by activist groups.

 He'd been tangentially involved in the operations of the financial services company in which he worked and was caught in the "blast radius" of bad company press.
 Investigative journalists focusing on New York politicians featured our client, painting him in a harsh light.